Serena Williams Sizzles & Flaunts Her Sculpted Figure In A Pale Gray Crop Top

-Tennis superstar Serena Williams stunned her 12.7 million Instagram followers with her latest share, a sizzling selfie and a short video in which she rocked a chic neutral ensemble.
+Tennis superstar Serena Williams stunned her 12.7 million Instagram followers with her latest share -- a sizzling selfie and a short video in which she rocked a chic neutral ensemble.

-Serena made sure to give credit to the various individuals and brands behind the look, including makeup artist Natasha Gross and Angela Meadows Salon.
+Serena credited the various individuals and brands behind the look, including makeup artist Natasha Gross and Angela Meadows Salon.
 She also tagged a stylist by the name of Kesha, photographer Ronald Wayne, watch brand Audemars Piguet and designer label Gucci.

 In the first shot, Serena stood in front of a textured gray wall.
 Light shone down on her, illuminating her stunning features, and her ensemble featured a variety of neutral tones.